jonnydry/Sancho/replit.md

 - **Database**: PostgreSQL managed with Drizzle ORM for user and session data, including journal entries.
 - **Performance**: Optimized build, rate limiting on API endpoints, client-side quote caching, and aggressive model selection.
 - **Error Handling**: React Error Boundary for graceful fallback UI and improved error messages for authentication.
 - **Notebook Feature**: Allows users to save journal entries, synchronized to the server with offline fallback.
 Shows a warning banner when not logged in, with "Local Only" status indicator and detailed console logging for debugging.
+Includes Google Drive export feature to save individual notes as markdown files.
+- **Google Drive Export**: Users can export individual notes to their Google Drive as markdown files.
+Uses Replit's Google Drive connector for OAuth authentication.
+Files include title, creation date, tags, and content in formatted markdown.
 - **Bottom Panel**: IDE-style collapsible panel in journal view that appears when a poetry item is selected.
 Contains tabbed sections for Historical Context (AI-powered), AI Example generation, and Links (tags, see also, Grokipedia).
 Tags are clickable and open the Reference pane with search pre-filled.
 Panel is resizable (150-500px height range).

 **System Design Choices:**